Response to “Administration removes Black Lives Matter banner from Bryant Arts Center.” - The Denisonian

-RAMSEY BRISTOL, Staff Writer—The overarching purpose of this piece is to provide a critique on Denison University Administration’s rationale for removing the Black Lives Matter (BLM) Banner and some further details surrounding the occurence that may help in understanding the weight behind such a decision.
+RAMSEY BRISTOL, Staff Writer—The overarching purpose of this piece is to provide a critique on Denison University Administration’s rationale for removing the Black Lives Matter (BLM) Banner and some further details surrounding the occurrence that may help in understanding the weight behind such a decision.

 To recap, as stated in the September 30 article, “In June of this year, in response to the Black Lives Matter (BLM) protests breaking throughout the country, the Denison Studio Art Department created and subsequently displayed a Black Lives Matter banner.
 It was hung on the pillars of the upper balcony at the Bryant Arts Center in Granville, and remained on display until in-person classes started in mid-August when it was marked for removal by Denison’s Facilities Services…due to its violation of Denison’s policy on hanging banners/signage from campus buildings.”